We explore the best of the blogosphere…

 Once upon a time people used to keep diaries.
 And then hide them away, and make sure that no one ever read them.
-Which was kind of pointless really... (unless by chance it happened to be found Anne Frank-style years later, providing invaluable historic insight into a brutal regime, and then get turned into a triple Oscar-winning film...).
+Which was kind of pointless really… (unless by chance it happened to be found in an Amsterdam town house years later and provide invaluable historic insight into a brutal regime, and then get turned into a triple Oscar-winning film…).

-These days, thanks to the joys of (not so) modern technology, people are much more inclined to write blogs, publish them on the www. and willingly share their tips, knowledge, insight and stories with millions of people around the world...
+These days, thanks to the joys of (not so) modern technology, people are much more inclined to write blogs than a journal, fearlessly publishing them on the www. and willingly share their tips, knowledge, insight and stories with millions of people around the world…

 Blogs about Barcelona